Huitziii/charlesbordet.com/_pages/projets-en.md

 ## Client projects

-Here are presented the most important client projects I have worked in.
+Here are presented the most important client projects I have worked on.

 #### R Shiny Developer for the Boston Consulting Group (2018)